 2. Eddie George

-Another running back on my list is George, who played for the Buckeyes and was a member of the College Football Hall of Fame.
+Another running back on my list is George, who played for the Buckeyes and is a member of the College Football Hall of Fame.

-These records all came while having just 79 carries over his first two seasons at OSU.
+These records were achieved despite having just 79 carries over his first two seasons at OSU.

 From there, in 1995, he went on to win the Heisman Trophy after rushing 328 times for 1,927 yards and 24 touchdowns.
 He also caught 47 passes for 417 yards and a score.